 Bilateral forums and bodies

 The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
 The JGCB is engaged in a wide range of activities in the economic, scientific, academic, cultural and political spheres.
 It was set up in 1985 on the initiative of then Japanese Prime Minister Yasuhiro Nakasone and then Federal Chancellor Helmut Kohl and is co-funded by the German Government, the Berlin Senate and the Japanese Government.
 The JGCB celebrated its 30th anniversary in 2015.

 Apart from organising high-level symposiums, lectures, exhibitions and conferences in Japan and Germany, the JGCB serves as the German secretariat of the German-Japanese Forum (GJF).
-Meeting once a year alternately in Germany and Japan (most recently in Berlin in October 2018), the GJF, which makes proposals to both Governments on the future course of bilateral relations and the shared assumption of global responsibility, includes independent representatives from politics, business, science, academia, culture and the media.
+Meeting once a year alternately in Germany and Japan, the GJF, which makes proposals to both Governments on the future course of bilateral relations and the shared assumption of global responsibility, includes independent representatives from politics, business, science, academia, culture and the media.
+It met most recently in Berlin in October 2018.

 Bilateral trade between Germany and Japan has increased slightly in recent years, totalling 42.4 billion euros in 2017.
-This puts Japan in 15th place among Germany’s trading partners.
+This means Japan ranks 15th among Germany’s trading partners.
 German exports to Japan in 2017 amounted to 19.5 billion euros, while Germany imported goods valued at 22.9 billion euros from Japan that year.
+The Economic Partnership Agreement between Japan and the EU, which was signed on 17 July 2018 and entered into force on 1 February 2019, will further improve market access for both sides.

 Science and research